-A nonprofit with a mission to foster community cohesion by providing support services and programs that promote family stability and youth development.
+A nonprofit with a mission to foster community cohesion by providing support services and programs that promote family stability.

 Families are the building blocks of communities.

 Strong and stable families mean strong and stable communities.

 Strong and stable communities provide the tools necessary for:

 more job opportunities and higher quality of living and equal access for all.

 We define “community cohesion“ as a process of helping all people in Baltimore, specifically low-income minority families to realize a sense of belonging.
 Achieving community cohesion means that all families in Baltimore have similar life opportunities and qualities of life no matter their background, age, race or zip-code.